 Natasha Sutton Williams is a playwright, composer and performer.
-Her work includes Dead Lucy at Southwark Playhouse, Brasserie Zedel, Waterloo East Theatre, Angel Comedy Club, Clown Sex at Arcola Theatre, Chelsea Theatre, Bunker Theatre, Angel Comedy Club, Freud The Musical at King’s Head Theatre, Space Theatre, Prone to Mischief at Old Red Lion Theatre, and I AM NOT SICK at the Pleasance Theatre.
+Her work includes Dead Lucy at Southwark Playhouse, Brasserie Zedel, Waterloo East Theatre, Angel Comedy Club, Clown Sex at Arcola Theatre, Chelsea Theatre, Bunker Theatre, Angel Comedy Club, Freud The Musical at King’s Head Theatre, Space Theatre, Brother Don't Preach at Theatre 503, Prone to Mischief at Old Red Lion Theatre, and I AM NOT SICK at the Pleasance Theatre.
 She is a graduate of the West End Criterion Theatre’s new writing programme 2017.
 She is a member of the Soho Theatre’s Young Writers’ Alumni scheme and has been twice shortlisted for their Young Writers’ Award.
-She is an arts journalist for Londoncalling.com.
-Natasha is signed with Hannah Layton Management.
+She is an arts journalist for Londoncalling.com and Disability Arts Online.

 She performed as an actor-musician in Orpheus and Eurydice at the Old Vic Tunnels, London.
 She was lead singer in the Chaplin Songs Cabaret performed at the Berlin Silent Film Festival, which was also recorded for German radio.
 She was one of two singers for the National Theatre’s production of Women Beware Women.